DawidWraga/davstack/packages/store/README.md

 ```

-Note: store(initialValue) and store.state(initialValue) are equivalent, it's just a matter of preference.
+Note: store(initialState) and store.state(initialState) are equivalent, it's just a matter of preference.

 ### Nested object store example: